lokeshtr/NSCLC/README.md

 # Integrative analysis of the progression of non-small cell lung cancer (NSCLC)
-This repository includes the datasets, files and scripts associated with the research published in "An integrative machine learning and bayesian modeling approach highlights the crucial roles of Rho-GDI signaling pathway in the progression of non-small cell lung cancer (NSCLC)"

-# Publication
-Saransh Gupta, Haswanth Vundavilli, Rodolfo S. Allendes Osorio, Mari N. Itoh, Attayeb Mohsen, Aniruddha Datta,Kenji Mizuguchi, Lokesh P. Tripathi.
-An integrative machine learning and bayesian modeling approach highlights the crucial roles of Rho-GDI signaling pathway in the progression of non-small cell lung cancer (NSCLC).

-## Analysis workflow:

-The analytical workflow is summarised in Figure 1.
+The analytical workflow of the study is summarised in Figure 1.
 The study employs an interconnected two-prong approach to investigate the biology of NSCLC.
 The first approach involved identifying- by the means of feature selection- the key genes the activities of which collectively contribute to the onset of progression of NSCLC.
 This set of seleted features was then fed into two independent analytical workfows.
-1. The first analytical pipeline involved a series of steps to examine the functional associations of the selected feature genes, both individually and in a network-context to extract coexpressed gene modules and protein complexes that were likely to shape the outcomes in NSCLC.
+    The first analytical pipeline involved a series of steps to examine the functional associations of the selected feature genes, both individually and in a network-context to extract coexpressed gene modules and protein complexes that were likely to shape the outcomes in NSCLC.
 Functional enrichment analysis was then used to simulate the perturbations and "normalization" of target pathways to pinpoint suitable targets for experimental validation and optential therapeutic intervention.
-2. The second approach involved inoking a seriies of Machine Leanring approaches to generate prediction models capable of successfully discriminating NSCLC cohort from the healthy.
+    The second approach involved inoking a seriies of Machine Leanring approaches to generate prediction models capable of successfully discriminating NSCLC cohort from the healthy.

+# Publication
+Saransh Gupta, Haswanth Vundavilli, Rodolfo S. Allendes Osorio, Mari N. Itoh, Attayeb Mohsen, Aniruddha Datta,Kenji Mizuguchi, Lokesh P. Tripathi.
+An integrative machine learning and bayesian modeling approach highlights the crucial roles of Rho-GDI signaling pathway in the progression of non-small cell lung cancer (NSCLC).

 ## Installation

-Readers are advised to use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following dependencies.
+Users are advised to use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following dependencies.

 ```bash
 pip install numpy==1.18.5